Are You Brushing Your Teeth Right?

 Flossing is not everyone’s favorite thing.
 We get that.
 But it is important.
 The ADA (American Dental Association) recommends.
-It sounds like a lot–we know–but it does make a major difference.
+It sounds like a lot but it does make a major difference.

 As your local dentists, we want your oral check-ups to be stress and anxiety-free.
 You know that scraping process you hate so much when you visit the dentist?
 Yeah…we’re not fans of it either.
-That’s us having to dig out all the tartar and plaque that built-up in between your teeth and gums because flossing fell by the wayside.
+That’s us removing the tartar and plaque that built up in between your teeth and gums.

-Taking thirty seconds a day to floss will save you from that long scraping session, and it will help protect your mouth for the years to come.
+Taking 30 seconds a day to floss will save you from that long scraping session, and it will help protect your mouth for the years to come.

 Choosing the Right Toothpaste

-There is no one-brand-perfect-toothpaste-for-all.
+There is no one perfect toothpaste brand for all.
 Everyone is different, and everyone’s needs vary or change over time.

-For a complete guide onbrands, check the ADA’s accepted over-the-counter products list.
+For a complete guide on recommended toothpaste brands, check out the ADA’s list of.

 We hope this guide to brushing your teeth at home comes in handy.
 For more information on oral health, feel free to reach out and contact us online, request an appointment, or call us at (586) 799-4240.
-As your Shelby Township family dentists, Frank P. Ruffino DDS is here to service all your dental needs.
+The Shelby Township family dentists at Frank P. Ruffino DDS are here to service all your dental needs.